Royal Pharmaceutical Society: Royal Pharmaceutical Society Museum

 Since 2002, the Royal Pharmaceutical Society has concentrated on developing the collection of historical and contemporary proprietary medicines.

 The museum is open to visitors and admission is free.
 Guided tours are available if booked in advance.
-In 1983 the Royal Pharmaceutical Society of Great Britain donated over 10,000 historic specimens of materia medica, including crude drugs, herbarium sheets, and slides to the Royal Botanic Gardens, Kew.
+In 1983 the Royal Pharmaceutical Society of Great Britain donated over 10,000 historic specimens of materia medica, including crude drugs, herbarium sheets, and slides to the Kew Gardens.
 This material is now housed in the Economic Botany Collection (EBC) at Kew.
 The museum is a member of the London Museums of Health & Medicine.

+Prizes and awards

+The RPS has six academic and professional awards for pharmacists at different stages of their career.
+These are: